nddave/Ayo/README.md

 > ayo.core=> (match "john" "maria")

 This will output the detials that are gained by evaluating "john" and "maria", through their likes, dislikes, tastes, etc. The code, for base case and ease of operating, uses 10 inbuild characters who have been assigned particular values of characteristics.
 You can checkout the list of characters in this program in the file [prefcore.clj](https://github.com/nddave).
-You can also edit the list of characters and their characteristics to get your desired output.
-You may also pull data of people using online libraries that allow to easily connect to social media.
-These 10 inbuilt characters can be found in the 'people' vector in the prefcore.clj file.

 ```clojure
 (def people